ambernettech/chefdk-fundamentals/scene_01-notes.md

 ## Chef Fundamentals Introduction

+Welcome your class to Chef Fundamentals Day 1.
+We'll be focusing on using Chef through everything that's available in the Chef Development Kit (chefdk).

+Introduce yourself.
+Tell students your name, your current job role at Chef, a brief summary of your previous job roles/background, a recap of your experience with Chef/config management/automation, and a fun personal factoid.

+Have your students introduce themselves.

+We set expectations for the course by covering our anticipated outcomes, agenda, and interaction styles.

 ### Module objectives

 The purpose of introductions is to get to know your audience.
 Try to assess interests, skill level, and motivation for learning Chef so the instructor can later maintain a consistent level of engagement.